jheinzel/gh-tutorbot/README.md

    ```shell
    gh auth status
    ```
-   Tutorbot will use the generated security token to access the GitHub API.
+   TutorBot will use the generated security token to access the GitHub API.
 5. Apply the commands described above to your classroom.